Requirements for students pursuing a doctoral degree normally include:

 Area Specialization Dossiers

-Students will demonstrate their competency in their chosen areas by receiving a satisfactory grade (B or higher) in a minimum of two courses in each area and placing materials from those seminars in their ASD.
+Students will demonstrate their competency in their chosen areas by receiving a satisfactory grade (B or higher) in a minimum of two courses in each area and placing materials from those courses in their ASD.
 At least one of the two ASDs will include a Critical Review Essay (CRE) (see below).
 An ASD will be a part of the student’s Professional Portfolio.
 For more detailed information on ASD materials, formatting, and committee review, click here.
-You are also welcome to visit with the Graduate Secretary for examples.

-Within one semester of having satisfied the requirements pertaining to the second ASD, students must complete a comprehensive oral examination and defend a dissertation proposal.
-The comprehensive oral examination (which covers students’ specialization areas) and the defense of the dissertation proposal take place within the same examination period.
+Within one semester of having satisfied the requirements pertaining to the second ASD, students must complete an oral comprehensive examination and defend a dissertation proposal.
+The comprehensive oral examination (which covers student's specialization areas) and the defense of the dissertation proposal take place within the same examination period.
 The focus of the examination and defense will be on the feasibility and quality of the proposed research as well as the student's two areas of specialization.

 Finally, students must present a dissertation that demonstrates the development, execution, and results of original research.
 The doctoral dissertation is a coherent, logically organized, scholarly document.
 Material previously published by the candidate may be incorporated in the dissertation.
 See the graduate catalog for a full description of the principles that underlie the dissertation.
-Instructions regarding the proper form of the dissertation, besides those in this document, may be obtained from the Graduate School.
+Instructions regarding the proper form of the dissertation are available from the Office of Graduate Studies.
 Completion of the dissertation is the final phase of a doctoral program and is followed by the final oral examination and defense of the dissertation.
-Upon satisfactory completion of the final oral examination and approval of the dissertation by the dissertation advisory committee, the student proceeds with the submission of the dissertation to the Graduate School.
+Upon satisfactory completion of the final oral examination and approval of the dissertation by the dissertation advisory committee, the student proceeds with final submission of the dissertation.